-- verification of information on illegal state aid and on inappropriate use of state aid; - procedure for the recovery of the incompatible state aid and for the review of the existing state aid. - The state aid provided during martial law is automatically considered compatible.
-Nevertheless, such state aid must still comply with certain state aid objectives enshrined in the State Aid Law. - Providers of state aid are exempted from the obligations: - to notify of new state aid and of proposals for the amendment of the terms of the existing state aid, if such state aid is provided during martial law or within one year after the expiration or termination of the martial law period; - to submit information on the existing state aid provided during martial law or within one year after the expiration or termination of the martial law period.
+- certain provisions of the State Aid Law shall not apply during martial law, including: - o the criteria for deeming state aid compatible; - o the requirements regarding notifications on state aid; - o the AMC's procedure to review notifications and cases related to state aid; - o the verification of information on illegal state aid and on the inappropriate use of state aid; - o the procedure for recovering incompatible state aid and for reviewing the existing state aid; - state aid provided during martial law is automatically considered compatible.
+Nevertheless, it must still comply with certain objectives enshrined in the State Aid Law; - providers of state aid are exempted from the following obligations: - to report new state aid and proposals to amend the terms of the existing state aid if such state aid is provided during the martial law period or within a year after its expiration or termination; - to submit information on the existing state aid provided during the martial law period or within a year after its expiration or termination.